About UsMeet the Transcend Charlotte team!

 Partners & Families Support Group Facilitator/Board Member

-Scarlett Boling is a professional social worker as well as a proud pansexual female and partner to a transgender male.
+Scarlett Greene is a professional social worker as well as a proud pansexual female and partner to a transgender male.
 She received her undergraduate degree, a Bachelor of Arts in Psychology and Neuroscience, from UNC Chapel Hill in 2015, having worked as a research assistant on a schizophrenia study for two years in the medical school there.
 She recently received her Masters of Social Work from UNC Charlotte in 2017, having led adolescent and adult individual and group therapy at both the outpatient and inpatient behavioral health levels as a social work intern during her two years there.
 She also worked part-time during her two years at UNC Charlotte as a Graduate Research Assistant for the Director of Admissions for the School of Social Work.
-Upon graduation, Scarlett was promoted to Program Specialist in the Office of Admissions for the School of Social Work.
+Upon graduation, Scarlett was promoted to Project Coordinator, Student Outreach and Engagement for the School of Social Work.
 In her free time, Scarlett enjoys gardening, traveling, and playing with her two kittens, Kit and Kip.
 You may contact her at firstname.lastname@example.org.

 Nicole Madonna, LCSW Nicole received her Master’s in Social Work from Fordham University.
 Nicole has been working in the field of trauma and higher education for over 9 years.
 Prior to that she was involved with mobile crisis and sexual assault intervention services in Stamford, CT.
 She then spent six years in college mental health in the Bronx, NY before coming to UNC Charlotte to spearhead the university’s prevention and education efforts and survivor support.
 She serves as the Committee Chair for the Interpersonal Violence Prevention and Education Committee which includes students, staff, faculty, alumni and community stakeholders.
 Nicole has spent most of her career serving individuals who are survivors of interpersonal violence in various capacities and has a passion and drive for the work on the UNC Charlotte campus.
 Nicole specializes in safety planning for survivors and enjoys teaching about interpersonal violence and sexual assault prevention by creating engaging and creative learning opportunities for students that will help guide them to help seeking for themselves or their friends.
 Nicole will soon be joining the team at Johnson and Wales Charlotte campus as Director of Counseling Services.
 You can reach her at email@example.com.